 Local news bulletins don’t often become the news generally.
-A little after 5pm on Saturday 26th November 1977, the transmission of the local UK television station Southern News bulletin made worldwide headlines when it was overridden by an external broadcast from an individual claiming to represent the Ashtar Galactic Command.
+A little after 5:00 pm on Saturday 26 November 1977, the transmission of the local UK station Southern Television news bulletin made worldwide headlines when it was overridden by an external broadcast from an individual claiming to be Vrillon of the Ashtar Galactic Command.

 Pulling this off required a lot more than mere capability.
 Time, and quite a bit of it, was also necessary.
 If this was, as the IBA contest, a hoax then it was a magnificent effort on the part of the hoaxer.
 It’s almost unfortunate that nobody knows precisely who that was.

 The same thing could be said about another infamous broadcast interruption.
-This one occurred almost a decade on from Vrillon and half a world away in Chicago, USA.
-On this occasion, a pair of broadcasts were taken over by someone resembling then current TV star Max Headroom.
-The first intrusion occurred during a news report of a baseball game on WGN-TV.
+This one occurred on 22 November 1987 in Chicago, Illinois.
+On this occasion, a pair of broadcasts were taken over by someone resembling then-current TV star Max Headroom.
+The first intrusion occurred during a news report of a baseball game on WGN Channel 9.
 Both the audio and video were taken over but no discernible dialogue could be heard from ‘Max’.
 The only audio that could be heard was a buzzing that drowned out the news reports.
 WGN engineers managed to block this intruding signal by altering the frequency of their own.

 And he may be simply biding his time.